pebble/docker-node/README.md

 ```
 [4.4.4 branch]
 /
-/Dockerfile - Dockerfile for node.js 4.4.4
+/Dockerfile
-/README.md - This README
+/README.md
 ```
+Where the Dockerfile is for nodejs 4.4.4.

 Creating and pushing the above would trigger a build.
-Master can store the latest stable Dockerfile.
+Master can point to the latest stable LTS Dockerfile.